As an Amazon Associate I earn from qualifying purchases.

-Yes, clean eating cheese sticks exist.
-Or more precisely, clean eating air fryer cheese sticks.
+Yes, healthy cheese sticks exist.
+Or more precisely, air fryer cheese sticks.
 Yum!!

 I got an air fryer for Christmas.
 I’m not sure I knew what I was getting myself into with this thing, but I’m glad I have the chance to try it out.
 I want to do a few recipes in it before I do a full review, which I promise to do in the next month or so.
 I just need to cook a few recipes in it first to get a feel for the appliance.